eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.astro/README.md

 Optionally, a refresh `interval` (in seconds) can be defined to also calculate positional data like azimuth and elevation.

 Facade requires a bridge reference to the Sun and the orientation of the facade toward geographic north.
 By default, the facade is considered enlighted when the sun azimuth reaches orientation - 90° (negative offset) until orientation + 90° (positive offset).
 The two parameters (negative and positive offset) are set by default to 90.
-These can be modified to take in account natural obstacles (wall, trees) that reduces the lightning angle.
+These can be modified to take in account natural obstacles (wall, trees) that reduces the lighting angle.

 ## Channels